 - Time and Sales

-These features are the bare-minimum your day trading software should provide you with.
+These features are the bare-minimum it should provide you with.

-Regardless of what you are planning on day trading, forex, stocks, or futures, you must have the right tools for the job, especially if you are planning on day trading for a living.
+Regardless of what you are planning on day trading forex, stocks, or futures, you must have the right tools for the job, especially if you are planning to do it for a living.

 → How to Do News Trading in the Right Way